MicrosoftDocs/mixed-reality/mixed-reality-docs/get-started.md

 The easiest way to develop a mixed reality app is using [Unity](https://unity3d.com), a powerful and popular middleware tool often used for game development.
 If you want to use a custom engine, you can also [build against DirectX](directx-development-overview.md), but most MR developers use Unity for their games and apps.
 With Unity you'll be able to create a mixed reality app that targets HoloLens, immersive (VR) headsets, or both!

 ## Prepare your PC and devices for development

+Whether you're building a mixed reality app that targets

 Set up your PC
 Install the tools